tariqelb/BGP/README.md

-What we do is simply tell the router if you get an IP address belong to one of those networks just forward them over eth1 interface.
+What we do is simply instruct the router: if you receive an IP address belonging to one of these networks, forward it through the eth1 interface.

 For router **router-tel-bouh-2**